brikis98/yevgeniy-brikman-homepage/_posts/2007-10-31-search-for-perfect-pda-phone.md

 and I can't imagine spending close to a grand on such a toy.
 1. [E-Ten Glofiish
 M800](http://www.engadget.com/2007/10/08/e-tens-glofiish-m800-a-better-x800-with-qwerty/):
-in terms of features, this is the runner up to the x7501 - it has everything I want except the on board storage (it does have a microSD expansion slot).
+in terms of features, this is the runner-up to the x7501 - it has everything I want except the onboard storage (it does have a microSD expansion slot).
 The specs and pictures seem to indicate it has a much more normal size, which makes it the most likely candidate so far.
 However, it's not out yet, so it's hard to tell if this thing will be any good.
 Moreover, it's likely to be